railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_importance.rst

 * An order confirmation sent by a customer to one of your salespeople or, perhaps even more common when the relevant salesperson has gone on vacation, if you ever received such an order confirmation,

-* A procedure from your quality manual if there's been a process fault,
+* A procedure from your quality manual if there has been a process fault,

 * An email which was sent to one of your colleagues,